epccs/Gravimetric/Applications/i2c0-debug/README.md

 ## /0/iread? \[1..32\]

-If txBuffer is empty, attempt to become master write zero bytes to chekc for NACK and then obtain readings into rxBuffer.
+If txBuffer is empty, attempt to become master then obtain readings into rxBuffer.

 ```
 /1/iaddr 41